Giant Cobra Gold exercise offers a case study in U.S.-China rivalry

-BANGKOK, Thailand — More than 3,800 U.S. troops are leading 30 countries’ forces and observers through Cobra Gold, the Pentagon’s biggest annual Asian military exercise and a return to normalcy after COVID sharply curbed operations in recent years.
+BANGKOK — More than 3,800 U.S. troops are leading 30 countries’ forces and observers through Cobra Gold, the Pentagon’s biggest annual Asian military exercise and a return to normalcy after COVID-19 sharply curbed operations in recent years.

-But this year’s military and humanitarian training exercises come with a sharper political edge as well, as the Biden administration and the Pentagon try to keep Thailand’s coup-empowered army allied with Washington at a time when China — a participant in this year’s games — increases its political, economic, and cultural influence over a longtime U.S. ally.
+This year’s military and humanitarian training exercises come with a sharper political edge as well.
+The Biden administration and the Pentagon are trying to keep Thailand’s coup-empowered army allied with Washington while China — a participant in this year’s games — increases its political, economic and cultural influence over a longtime U.S. ally.

-Some here say the Biden administration has some fences to mend after a cooling of relations with the government of Prime Minister Prayuth Chn-ocha, the former army chief who originally came to power in 2014 after the military ousted the elected civilian government.
-The atmosphere is further charged as Thais prepare for general elections in May that could determine where Mr. Prayuth hangs on to power in Bangkok.
+Some Thais say the Biden administration has fences to mend with the government of Prime Minister Prayuth Chan-ocha, the former army chief who came to power in 2014 after the military ousted the elected civilian government.
+The atmosphere is further charged by Thai preparations for general elections in May that could determine whether Mr. Prayuth hangs on to power in Bangkok.

-Another former foreign minister, Kantathi Suphamongkhon, added, “The U.S. should increase its engagement with Thailand and the Thai people in multidimensional ways — easier access for Thai diplomats in Washington to high-level U.S. administration officials, as well as members of Congress and Senate.”
+Another former foreign minister, Kantathi Suphamongkhon, said, “The U.S. should increase its engagement with Thailand and the Thai people in multidimensional ways: easier access for Thai diplomats in Washington to high-level U.S. administration officials, as well as members of Congress and Senate.”

 China has surpassed the U.S. as Thailand’s largest bilateral trading partner, but U.S.-Thai trading links remain strong and Washington has other levers to pull.

-Ten U.S.-made Stryker armored personnel carriers purchased by the Thai Royal Army arrived in August 2022, bringing the military’s total to 130 Strykers since 2019.
-The Thai air force is trying to purchase two U.S.-built F-35 fighter jets, a purchase still awaiting Washington’s approval.
+Ten U.S.-made Stryker armored personnel carriers purchased by the Royal Thai Army arrived in August, bringing the military’s total to 130 Strykers since 2019.
+The Thai air force is trying to purchase two U.S.-built F-35 fighter jets.
+The purchase is awaiting Washington’s approval.

 U.S.-based Chevron Offshore Thailand, along with Thai and Japanese petroleum corporations, is studying how to exploit possible oil and natural gas deposits off the southeastern coast, under the shallow Gulf of Thailand.

-Similarly, off Thailand’s southwestern shores, “the U.S. eyes the areas around the Bay of Bengal, particularly Myanmar (Burma) which is strategically located and endowed with natural resources,” said Piti Srisangham, director of Chulalongkorn University’s ASEAN center in Bangkok.
+Off Thailand’s southwestern shores, “the U.S. eyes the areas around the Bay of Bengal, particularly Myanmar (Burma), which is strategically located and endowed with natural resources,” said Piti Srisangnam, director of Chulalongkorn University’s ASEAN center in Bangkok.

 Previous Cobra Gold exercises included assaults against mock terrorists occupying offshore oil and gas platforms.